D-Molloy/ts-devguide/README.md

 - run 'npm i @types/faker' to install the type definition file

 - view contents of faker (ctrl + click on faker) in the \*.d.ts <-extension for definition file - treat like documentation

+### TS.CONFIG

+- run `tsc --init` to create`tsconfig.json` - generated with possible options commented out
+- when a ts file is compiled, it checks for the option within tsconfig.json to setup the ts compiler
+  - set `rootDir` for where your ts files live, and `outDir` for where the compiled .js files should be placed
+- run `tsc -w` to have ts watch for any changes within the `src` folder and recompile when changes detected

+### Type Guard

+- checking the type of an argument before executing code
+- tells TS to allow access to all methods for the 'type' within the type guard
+- for primitives (number, string, boolean, symbol), user `typeof`
+- every other type of value (array, object), use `instanceof` and Constructor function for that type (instanceof Array)

+### Abstract Classes - alternative to Interfaces - relies on inheritance

+- can't be used to create an object directly
+- Only used as a parent class
+- can contain real implementation for some methods
+- the implemented methods can refer to other methods that don't actually exist yet (we still have to provide names and types for the unimplemented methods)
+- can make child classes promise to implement some other method

+### Interfaces vs Abstract Classes

+Interfaces

+- sets up a contract between to different classes
+- use when we have very different objects that we want to work together
+- promotes loose coupling

+Inheritance/Abstract Classes

+- sets up a contract between to different classes
+- use when we are trying to build up a definition of an object
+- STRONGLY couples classes together